What is a noun?

 Fruit

 When we use the word ‘fruit’, it can be singular or plural.
-For example, when we use the word fruit for eating item, it is singular and otherwise it is plural.
+For example, when we use the word fruit for eating items, it is singular and otherwise, it is plural.

 He served me with fruit.

-In above sentence fruit is sued for eating therefore it is used in singular form.
+In the above sentence, fruit is used for eating therefore it is used in the singular form.

 He reaped the fruits of his labor.
 (Here the fruits is used other than eating item.)